unimpeded: A Public Grid of Nested Sampling Chains for Cosmological Model Comparison and Tension Analysis: Conclusions

 Our analysis yields two principal scientific conclusions.
-First, through a comprehensive model comparison, we find that whilst individual datasets show varied preferences for model extensions, the base $\Lambda$CDM model is most frequently preferred in combined analyses, with the general trend suggesting that evidence for new physics is diluted when probes are combined.
-This reinforces the predictive power and economy of the standard cosmological model.
+First, through a comprehensive model comparison across the eight cosmological models we consider (i.e., $\Lambda$CDM and its single-parameter and two-parameter extensions), we find that whilst individual datasets show varied preferences for model extensions, the base $\Lambda$CDM model is most frequently preferred in combined analyses, with the general trend suggesting that evidence for new physics is diluted when probes are combined.
+This suggests that the hints for new physics present in individual datasets do not reinforce one another in a joint analysis, at least for the simple extensions studied here.
+It is crucial to emphasize that this conclusion is contingent on our choice of models.
+More complex scenarios, such as interacting dark energy or modified gravity models with multiple parameters, were not explored.
 Second, by employing five complementary tension statistics, we systematically quantified the discordances between key datasets.
-We find the most significant tensions to be between SH0ES and Planck ($\sigma=3.27$) and between DES(Y1) and Planck ($\sigma=3.57$), within $\Lambda$CDM.
-Our multi-metric approach reveals that these tensions have profoundly different natures: the $S_8$ tension between DES and Planck is a high-dimensional disagreement ($d_G=6.62$) that is mildly alleviated in models with a varying dark energy equation of state, whereas the Hubble tension between SH0ES and Planck is a sharp, low-dimensional conflict ($d_G=1.36$) that persists across almost all model extensions considered.
+We find the most significant tensions to be between SH0ES and Planck ($\sigma=2.97{\scriptstyle\pm0.18}$) and between DES(Y1) and Planck ($\sigma=2.44{\scriptstyle\pm0.11}$), within $\Lambda$CDM.
+Our multi-metric approach reveals that these tensions have profoundly different natures: the $S_8$ tension between DES and Planck is a high-dimensional disagreement ($d_G=4.87{\scriptstyle\pm0.79}$) that is mildly alleviated in models with a varying dark energy equation of state, whereas the Hubble tension between SH0ES and Planck is a sharp, low-dimensional conflict ($d_G=1.62{\scriptstyle\pm0.54}$) that persists across almost all model extensions considered.

 The \texttt{unimpeded} resource provides a powerful platform for future investigations.
 The upgrade to DES Year 3 data is expected to clarify the status of the $S_8$ tension, and our framework provides the ideal foundation for a rapid and consistent analysis of this and other forthcoming datasets.
 Caution should be exercised when combining datasets in tension.
 By providing a standardised and accessible suite of Bayesian analysis products, we hope to accelerate progress in understanding the remaining tensions within the cosmological landscape and to robustly test the limits of the $\Lambda$CDM model.